davidwightman/javascript-compendium/string-methods.md

 ## String Methods

 Note:
 strings are immutable in that you cannot change individual indexes of strings like you can with arrays.
+Also, even though strings have built in properties they are not objects!

 ### toUpperCase()
 makes entire string uppercase